-- Failure to fulfill or resolve academic or disciplinary probation requirements via breach of contract.
-A student who is unsuccessful in two major courses will be dismissed (see Progression Policy) - Exceptions may apply to students in their last session/semester.
-A student who is unsuccessful in three general education courses will be dismissed (see - A student who is unsuccessful in three general education courses will be dismissed (see Progression Policy which also states students may repeat a failed course one time only). - Receipt of an incomplete in more than two enrollment sessions or two incompletes in one semester or grading period. - If a student is not able to progress in their curriculum plan due to space or course availability. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - · Failure to complete the degree within six years. - The College reserves the right to dismiss any student from the program when that student's health, performance, and/or behavior jeopardizes the safety of patients, other students, or College faculty, staff, visitors, and/or guests.
+- Failure to fulfill or resolve academic or disciplinary probation requirements via breech of contract. - A student who is unsuccessful in two major courses will be dismissed (see progression policy).
+Exceptions may apply to students in their last session/semester. - A student who is unsuccessful in three total courses or two program courses will be dismissed (see progression policy, which also states students may repeat a failed course one time only). - A failure in any course in any session within the 15-month option, as all courses must be completed in sequence. - Receipt of an incomplete in more than two enrollment sessions or two incompletes in one semester or grading period. - A student is not able to progress in their curriculum plan due to space or course availability. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - Failure to complete the degree within 150% of the enrollment term. - The College reserves the right to dismiss any student from the program when that student's health, performance and/or behavior jeopardizes the safety of patients, other students, or College faculty, staff, visitor, and/or guests.